SyncraEngine/SyncraEngine/docs/architecture/scripting.rst

 Scripting in SyncraEngine
 ==============================

-SyncraEngine includes a *sandboxed, compiled* scripting system that drives gameplay, world logic, and high-level behaviors.
-Scripts can define new components, systems, and transformations that the **engine** executes each frame.
-Because these scripts run at near-native speed (via LLVM or a similar approach), they can handle real-time VR interactivity without the performance pitfalls of high-level interpreted languages.
+SyncraEngine offers a *sandboxed, compiled* scripting system that powers gameplay, world logic, and high-level interactions.
+Scripts can introduce new components, systems, and transformations that the **engine** executes each frame.
+Because scripts compile to near-native speed (via LLVM or a similar approach), they can handle real-time VR interactivity without the overhead often seen in high-level interpreted languages.

 Why a Dedicated Scripting System?
 --------------------------------

+- **Customizability**
-- **Customizability**: Let world creators add or modify features without recompiling the entire engine.
+  Allows creators to add or adjust features without rebuilding the entire engine.

+- **Performance**
-- **Performance**: By compiling scripts to native code, we avoid overhead from garbage-collected or purely interpreted solutions (no JIT).
+  Compiling scripts to native code avoids garbage collection or purely interpreted overhead (no JIT).

+- **Security**
-- **Security**: The scripting environment is sandboxed, meaning scripts cannot directly call OS APIs or memory outside declared boundaries.
+  The scripting environment is sandboxed, preventing direct OS API calls or unauthorized memory access.

-- **Functional & Dataflow**: The system plays well with SyncraEngine’s dataflow drivers and functional ECS.
-You can express transformations on components, or define driver-level logic in a node/graph style.
+- **Functional & Dataflow Friendly**
+  Scripts integrate with SyncraEngine’s dataflow drivers and functional ECS, enabling both component-based transformations and driver-level logic.

 Overview of the Scripting Workflow
 ----------------------------------

 1. **Define Components & Systems**
-   A script might declare new ECS components (e.g., `Health`, `Projectile`) and system functions that read/write them.
-It can also specify dependencies (e.g., “run after `InputSystem`”).
+   A script may declare new ECS components (e.g., `Health`, `Projectile`) and system functions that read/write them.
+Dependencies (e.g., “run after `InputSystem`”) can also be specified.

 2. **Compile to IR / Native**
-   The scripting compiler (using LLVM or similar) takes in your script code, checks it for correctness, and emits native objects.
-The engine can load these objects dynamically.
+   A dedicated compiler (LLVM or similar) processes the script code, validates it, and produces native objects.
+The engine then loads these objects dynamically.

 3. **Register with the ECS**
-   Once loaded, new systems and components appear in the ECS scheduling graph.
-The engine resolves read/write sets to avoid data races, and merges them into the normal engine update loop.
+   Once loaded, the newly introduced systems and components appear in the ECS scheduling graph.
+The engine manages their read/write sets to prevent data conflicts, treating them like any other built-in system.

 4. **Sandbox & Permissions**
-   The script has no direct syscalls or global memory access.
-The engine enforces read/write constraints on components.
-If a script tries to reference something it’s not allowed, it’s either blocked or flagged at compile time.
+   Scripts have no direct system calls or global memory access.
+The engine enforces component read/write restrictions.
+Attempts to reference unauthorized data are blocked or flagged at compile time.

 5. **Hot-Reload or Restart**
-   If you update a script, SyncraEngine can recompile and swap the new version at runtime (if no major structural changes occur), or do a partial engine restart.
-This is crucial for iterative development in VR.
+   Scripts can be recompiled and swapped in at runtime (if no major structural changes occur), or the engine can do a partial restart.
+This is vital for iterative development in VR.

 Language & Syntax
 -----------------

-The user has considered multiple inspirations (Scala-like, F#, ML, Haskell, typed Python, etc.).
-While final decisions are still evolving, the scripting language generally aims to be:
+Multiple syntactic inspirations are under consideration (e.g., Scala-like, F#, ML, Haskell, typed Python).
+Regardless of final style, the scripting language aims to be:

-- **Statically Typed**: So we can catch errors and generate efficient IR.
-- **Functional-Style**: Minimizes side-effects; “pure” functions are easier to schedule in parallel.
+- **Statically Typed**
+  Facilitates compile-time checks and efficient IR generation.
+- **Functional-Style**
+  Reduces side effects; “pure” functions simplify parallel scheduling.
+- **Component-Oriented**
-- **Component-Oriented**: Syntax for defining ECS components and specifying which systems read or write them.
+  Provides built-in support for declaring ECS components and specifying which systems read or write them.

-A minimal example might look like:
+A minimal sample:

 .. code-block:: pseudo